johwes/custom-metrics-autoscaler-demo/custom-metrics-autoscaler/README.md

 ## 3. Configure application for scaling

-Create a serviceaccount named thanos, add the `cluster-monitoring-view` clusterrole with project scope, and determine its token secret:
+Create a serviceaccount named thanos, add the `cluster-monitoring-view` clusterrole with project scope, and create a token and add to a secret:
 ```
 $ oc project my-project
 $ oc create sa thanos